Storyflow Logo

 Pricing: Free with Workspace.

-Pros: Free, mature collaboration, easy sharing.
+Pros: Free, mature collaboration, effortless sharing.

 The Bottom Line

+The best podcast planning tool depends on how you think about planning, and every choice comes back to one stage of the pipeline.
 For arc-based planning on a canvas, Storyflow.
 For database-shaped planning, Notion.
 For recording plus planning in one tool, Riverside Magic.
 For post-production with planning, Castmagic.
 For guest research, Perplexity Spaces.

 Author